Expat Essentials

 Dumb.

-Overall, our weather this year has been extreme – relatively warm, with crazy amounts of rain – so the vegetation is especially dense.
 We live in tick heaven, with abundant wildlife hosting ticks, including fox, deer, birds and who knows what.

 That’s not to mention all the dogs, cats and horses.
 But the ticks here are tiny and very hard to find.
-So I never even saw the little blood-sucing varmint that got me.
+So, I never even saw the little blood-sucking varmint that got me.
+Little did I know two years ago how bad it would get.

 Precautions

-What I should have done to avoid the ticks?
+What should I have done to avoid the ticks?

 Well, using common sense would have been a good start: